-Bright headlights are good for safety and essential for a roadworthy certificate… Here’s how to clean car headlights.
+Bright, clean car headlights are good for safety and essential for a roadworthy certificate.
+Here’s how to do it yourself.

 A roadworthy check is all about safety – it’s not an assessment of car value, and it’s possible for a terrible car to be roadworthy.
 For example, the interior could be tatty, non-essentials like cruise control not work, or the engine could be up for a major repair.
 That’s where you need a pre-purchase inspection to make sure all’s well before you buy.
 An inspection is very important when you buy privately, but less so when you buy from a dealer as there are laws in place to ensure your vehicle is safe, roadworthy and warranted for a short period of time after you complete the deal.

 Still, there’s quite a number of things a roadworthy inspection will pick up; brakes, seatbelts, fluid leaks, state of the tyres and headlight condition.
 In the case of our Grand Vitara, the headlights were foggy, so we had them professionally cleaned by our go-to expert on car body care, Darren Hosking of The Detailing Pros.

 We asked Darren to do just half a headlight so we could compare.
 Below is the result, and that was even before the final touches at the end:

 As you can see, quite a difference.
 The car would have failed its roadworthy because of the state of the headlights – so, yes, that begs the question, why was it sold in that condition?